Pop-Up Taco Bell hotel sells out in 2 minutes

-Taco Bell’s latest marketing venture, a pop-up hotel, opened at 10 a.m.
-Pacific Time on Thursday.
+PALM SPRINGS, Calif. – Taco Bell’s latest marketing venture, a pop-up hotel, opened at 10 a.m.
+Pacific Time Thursday.
 The rooms sold out within two minutes.

 The resort has been called “The Bell: A Taco Bell Hotel and Resort.”
 It’s located in Palm Springs, California.